 - Smaller touchpoints make it easier to remove the support structures from the printed part, and will leave fewer marks on the build.
-However, there is a higher chance of the support teeth failing to hold up the part while printing, resulting in build failure.
+However, there is a higher chance of the supports failing to hold up the part while printing, resulting in print failure.

 - Larger touchpoints make for more security of the supports during printing, but the supports will be harder to remove from the finished part.

 Setting the touchpoint size below 0.40 mm may offer smoother print surfaces, but parts may separate from supports with a point size below 0.40 mm.
 For small touchpoints, increasing the density value may slightly improve the print quality.
 Gain printing experience and practice identifying critical support positions before lowering the touchpoint size.

 Checking this box will generate supports inside your model, to shore up overhangs and other difficult geometries.

 Without internal supports, the top legs of the sample table model are unsupported (indicated by the deep red region on the PreForm render) and may fail in a build.
 If this is the preferred orientation to print the part, it's necessary to add internal supports.

 With internal supports added, the full structure is sufficiently supported and should print without issues.

 As supports are generated or edited, PreForm can help identify regions that may require additional support.
 While the red shading is a tool to guide support “neediness,” you may find other support settings to be equally effective.